funkyminds/cleanframes/README.md

 ## Quick Start

-Assuming DataFrame is loaded from csv file of following content:
+Assuming DataFrame is loaded from a csv file with following content:
 ```csv
 1,true,1.0
 lmfao,true,2.0